ronitrex/ARMLEG/readme.md

 ### Sign-extend and Shift Left 2

-The Instruction Memory is read in chunks of 32-bits whereas the CPU instructiom cycle is of 64 bits.
+The Instruction Memory is read in chunks of 32-bits, whereas the CPU instruction is of 64 bits.
 To rectify this, A Sign Extend unit is added when a B-type instruction needs to be executed.

-The program counter is incremented by 4 at a time.
-Therefore, 4 Program Counters per instruction are required.
+To read a 32-bit instruction, 4 Program Counters per instruction are required.
 Each Program Counter corresponds to each byte being read.
+The program counter is therefore incremented by 4 at a time.
 If the bits are shifted to the left by 2, which is similar to multiplying by 4, the program counter required for the instruction to be processed can be obtained.
 Example: Instruction 4 will start at Program Counter 16.
 Instruction 4 in binary -> 5'b00100
-Applying 2 Shift left -> 5'b10000 - (16, which is the program counter required.)
+Applying 2 left shifts -> 5'b10000 - (16, which is the program counter required.)

 ![](./readme/Simpledatapath.png)